yext/answers-search-ui-sdk-docs/core-concepts/initialization.md

 ## Additional Initialization Options

-Learn more about additional initialization configuration in the [Initialization Options](../../initialization-options) section.
+Learn more about additional initialization configuration below and in the [Initialization Options](../../initialization-options) section.